 For the sake of your skin, it’s always best to avoid being in pollution-heavy areas during rush hour.
 The more automobiles on the road, the more pollution you’ll be exposed to.
 It’s as easy as that.

-There is never a reason not to wear sunscreen when going outside.
-I’m sure you knew that.
-As a friendly reminder, it’s imperative to always protect your skin from the damaging UV rays.
+There’s never a reason not to wear sunscreen when going outside.
+As a friendly reminder, it’s imperative to always protect your skin from damaging UV rays.

 Water is good for your body and great for your skin.
 By drinking more water, you can help keep your skin hydrated.
-You should also load up on fresh fruits with a high water content.
-Look for antioxidant enriched citrus fruits, watermelon and apples for a delicious, hydrating snack.
+You should also load up on fresh fruits with high water content.
+Look for antioxidant-rich citrus fruits, watermelon and apples for a delicious, hydrating snack.